 End of Week 1 on a low FODMAP diet

 Well now that we are at the end of the first week of following the low FODMAP diet I can see why some people find it very difficult to follow strictly.
 If you’re the sort of person who eats everything outside of the home the diet is really hard, there just isn’t enough non-wheat options always available (especially for a short lunch break!); let alone also then trying to find suitable low FODMAP foods from the small selection presented to you.
 We have had a busy week, meaning we have had plenty of opportunities to test out the difficulties of the diet – including a sunny bank holiday weekend involving lots of eating with friends.
 Here are some of the things we found out this week:

-This will be a blog post on its own soon, but this week we have been making our own cereal using oats, oatmeal, seeds, nuts, dried fruit, banana chips etc. We have also been making our porridge the night before, and having it cold in the morning mixed with fruit and soya yogurt.
+This week we have been making our own cereal using oats, oatmeal, seeds, nuts, dried fruit, banana chips etc. We have also been soaking oats overnight and having it cold in the morning mixed with fruit and soya yogurt and/or two tablespoons of Greek / natural yoghurt .
 We have been trying a variety of gluten free breads, some of which are really great and perfect for weekend eggs on toast.

 Yes even a dietitian screws up sometimes!
 We bought a grape juice fizzy drink in Pret which had a large percentage of apple juice…showing us reading labels for ALL new foods is so important.
 As far as trying new products go… It was probably a mistake trying Waitrose Love Life free from gluten bread which was really sweet and not particularly nice especially with eggs.
-We have been trying lots of gluten free breads and products already which definitely require their own blog post.
+We have been trying lots of gluten free breads and products.
 Some are really great and make following the low FODMAP diet so much easier.